fsprojects/FAKE/help/markdown/fake-migrate-to-fake-5.md

 * Paket bootstrapper / build.cmd and build.sh are no longer required (you can still use them)
 * This will be the only Version available in FAKE 6

 Therefore you have the FAKE 5 timeframe to update your build scripts to the new version.
+If you have any issues in the migration process, please see [how to fill issues or discuss about your issues](/contributing.html) (don't be shy about contributing ;)).

 ## Migration Guide